apux/apux.github.io/source/2015-05-04-directory-tree.html.markdown

 31 directories, 38 files
 ```

-Wow! those were many files for one basic project.
+Wow!, those were many files for one basic project.
 The `.git` hidden directory has a lot of nested files and directories.
 We can specify how deep `tree` should display with `-L number`, where `number` is the level of nested directories/files to show (in our case, 2).

 ```
 [fizz_buzz_minitest]$ tree -a -L 2